 NOTE: Pending the receipt of appropriate documentation, the university reserves the right to deny services or accommodations.

-- Accommodation Plan developed/Student receives Accommodation Plan
+Accommodation Plan developed and student receives Accommodation Plan

-- You may also receive approval of accommodations through your Ranger email
+You may also receive approval of accommodations through your Ranger email.

-- Student's accommodation letters are good for one year.
+Student's accommodation letters are good for one year.
 After one year, the student will need to request a new accommodation letter.
 If a student's diagnosis changes or if the student would like to discuss additional accommodations, an appointment in necessary.